 You need two essential pieces of equipment to set up a wireless network:

 - A router.
 This piece of hardware is the central point of your wireless network.
 All your wireless devices (laptops, smartphones, tablets, etc) connect to it.
 The router itself will connect directly to the internet and share that connection with any device to which it is attached.
-Basic routers cost less than £70.
+Basic routers cost around £70.

 - Wireless devices.
 These can be laptops, smartphones, tablets, or any other piece of equipment which is able to connect to wireless networks.

 Every laptop, smartphone and tablet built within the last few years will have wireless networking as standard.
 You can add wireless capabilities to older desktop computers by purchasing an adaptor for around £20.